Fried Coconut Shrimp is one of my favorite appetizers ever! It comes out so crispy, golden brown, and full of toasty coconut flavors.

 Serving and Pairing Ideas

-My favorite way to serve this coconut shrimp is just as is, with the dipping sauces of course!
+My favorite way to serve this as is, with the dipping sauces of course!
+We also love pairing it with a beautiful Grilled Peach Salad.

-If you want to get creative or turn it into a meal, here are a few serving ideas:
+If you want to turn it into a full meal, here are a few serving ideas:

 - Build a bowl.
 Try quinoa or rice, plus some edamame, veggies, or slaw.

 - Over a simple salad.
-Check out my Thai Chicken Salad below.
-Instead of chicken, you can serve with coconut shrimp.
+Check out my Thai Chicken Salad, and use the shrimp instead.

 Yes.
 Spray the shrimp with cooking spray arranged on a sheet pan lined with parchment paper.
 Bake at 400 degrees F for 15-20 minutes, flipping halfway through.